lizmat/Perl-module-to-Raku-porting-guide/README.md

     while (($key, $value) = each %hash) { }

 will loop forever.
-There is unfortunately no way to fix this in Perl 6 module space at the moment.
+There is unfortunately no way to fix this in Raku module space at the moment.
 But a slightly different syntax, will work as expected:

     while each(%hash) -> ($key,$value) { }